Home / Products / Cinort 0.1% Dental Gel /

 How long does it take Cinort 0.1% Dental Gel to work?

-Cinort 0.1% Dental Gel is generally prescribed for a duration of 7 days.
+Cinort 0.1% Dental Gel is generally prescribed for 7 days.
 You should start to feel better within this duration.
 However, your doctor will decide the exact dose and duration of your treatment depending on your condition.
 Follow your doctor’s instructions to get the maximum benefit of Cinort 0.1% Dental Gel.
 Moreover, if you do not find a considerable improvement within the prescribed duration, consult your doctor.
-It is important to know if your symptoms have worsened with time then stop the medication immediately and consult your doctor.
+It is important to know if your symptoms have worsened with time, then stop the medication immediately and consult your doctor.

 Written by: